Cardozo Law School

 Current Ranking And Reputation

-The outstanding reputation of Cardozo School of Law extends beyond rankings, as it has received recognition from reputable publications and organizations.
-The Princeton Review recognized Cardozo School of Law as one of the best law schools for practical training and career placement in 2021.
-Additionally, in 2024, preLaw Magazine and The National Jurist recognized Cardozo School of Law among the nation’s best for its commitment to social justice and practical training.
-The school was ranked #7 for Racial Justice and earned an A+ rating for Alternative Dispute Resolution (ADR), reaffirming Cardozo’s dedication to diversity, advocacy, and experiential legal education.
+The outstanding reputation of Cardozo extends beyond national rankings. preLaw Magazine and The National Jurist have recognized Cardozo among the best law schools for its commitment to social justice and practical training, awarding it the #7 ranking for Racial Justice and an A+ rating for Alternative Dispute Resolution (ADR).
+These recognitions reaffirm Cardozo’s dedication to diversity, advocacy, and experiential legal education.

 Academic Programs And Faculty